This gem of track cleaning advice was overheard in a model railway shop the other day. And it’s wrong. Wrong. Wrong. Wrong.

 The conversation was heard between two customers, not the staff I hasten to add, in Bristol Antics.

 Both were looking at Hornby OO track and the older of the two mentioned that he was looking for some track to replace old and worn rails.

 A simple enough discussion.
 And I was about to go on my merry way when I heard the other customer suggest that the rails could be salvaged and cleaned with WD-40.

 If I’d been drinking I could have choked!

 Don’t get me wrong, I love WD-40.
 All most as much as I love Duct Tape.
 The two are never far from hand.

-And there are lots of things you can clean track with – I covered this here – but WD-40 and rails?
+And there are plenty of ways to clean your track — but WD-40 and rails?
 No. Just no.

 WD-40 contains oils and while it’s fantastic for just about everything else and some obviously think it’s a “good thing” for cleaning model railway track it’s actually the exact opposite.